rohandeb24/rohandeb24.github.io/_pages/about.md

 Accepted at 27th International Conference on Artificial Intelligence and Statistics (AISTATS), 2024

 ## News
-⭐ Jan-2024: One paper accepted at AISTATS, 2024
+⭐ Aug-2024: Completed a summer internship at AWS AI Labs under [Branislav Kveton](https://bkveton.com/) ⭐ Jan-2024: One paper accepted at AISTATS, 2024
 ⭐ Jan 2024: One paper accepted at ICLR, 2024
 ⭐ Aug 2023: Presented our paper at UAI, 2023 at Pittsburgh
-⭐ Aug 2022: Started Phd in CS at UIUC